 Whether you are growing Mexican Heather as a perennial or an annual, the plant is accustomed to certain growing conditions that should be considered.

-Given their warmer weather climate background, Mexican Heather are going to grow the best with part to full sun.
-Generally, this means that the Mexican Heather will grow best with 4 to 8 hours of direct sunlight.
+Given their warmer weather climate background, Mexican Heather is going to grow the best with part to full sun.
+Generally, this means the Mexican Heather will grow best with 4 to 8 hours of direct sunlight.